 2. Cardiac and ventilatory output

 Those acute effects will involve increased ventilation and breathing rate, increased heart rate and therefore increased blood flow.
-The reaction is simple, the system tries to provide supply faster, something that will work under normoxic enivoments and normal conditions, although gas exchange is not at its full potential.
+The reaction is simple, the system tries to provide supply faster, something that will work under normoxic environments and normal conditions, although gas exchange is not at its full potential.
 Long story short, increased cardiac load without increased efficiency.
-This scenarios applies indistincly to altitude exposure or exercising under such environment, until certain physiological adaptations are met.
+This scenarios applies indistinctly to altitude exposure or exercising under such environment, until certain physiological adaptations are met.

 3. Intensity thresholds